 I found a broken or missing link in the curriculum.

 Please check the Base curriculum version of your course to see if this item has been fixed there.
 If it has not, please submit a help ticket to let us know.

-How do I grade end-of-unit assessments using the Concept Rubric?
+How do I score end-of-unit assessments?